loginov-rocks/BluetoothTerminal/README.md

 #### `void onReceive(std::function<void(const char*)> handler)`

-Registers a callback for when a message is received.
+Sets a callback function to be invoked when a message ending with the receive separator (`\n` by default) is received from a connected device.

 Example: